fbpx

 What is an MRI Scan?

 Magnetic resonance imaging, or MRI, is a type of scan that uses radio waves and magnets to produce images.
 This makes MRI scans different from CT scans because it does not use ionizing radiation.
 MRI scan requires the use of a strong magnetic field and as such there are contraindications; this includes pacemakers, cochlear implants, and possibly bullets and any other foreign metals in the body depending on their location.
-MRI scanners can produce detailed images and are great for imaging the body.
+Also, it can produce detailed images and is great for imaging the body.

 How do MRI Scans Work?